My inbox has never been so popular.

 What should therapists be writing about right now?

-Do we write about the outbreak and risk inciting more anxiety?
+Do we write about the pandemic and risk inciting more anxiety?

 What if we appear to be one of those trying to fear-monger for an extra click or purchase?